 It features velcro-style velcro straps that can easily be re-tightened even if you’re wearing an athletic shoe.
 These figure 8 straps support the ankle in a neutral position in order to prevent an eversion or inversion ankle injury.
 The ASO ankle brace comes with medial and lateral stays to enhance the overall level of support that you get with this brace.
 Removable ASO brace plastic stays enhance protection against a repeated ankle sprain.
 This brace is made in the USA under strict manufacturing conditions.

 5. ACE Ankle Deluxe

 Too Loose On Small Ankles

-The ACE Ankle Deluxe stabilizer is a more slimline, simple unit than any of the ASO ankle brace models we reviewed.
+The ACE Ankle Deluxe stabilizer is a more slimline, simple unit than any of the ASO brace models we reviewed.
 It features a slip-on sleeve with open heel.
-Just like the ASO ankle brace orthosis with inserts, it provides side stays to ensure that the ankle remains properly aligned as you go about your daily activities.
+Just like the ASO brace orthosis with inserts, it provides side stays to ensure that the ankle remains properly aligned as you go about your daily activities.
 This ASO ankle brace fits comfortably into any shoe.
-The open heel design makes it more breathable than anything in the ASO ankle brace line.Read more
+The open heel design makes it more breathable than anything in the ASO ankle support line.Read more

 6. Active Ankle T2

 Performance Hinge design